FractalFrame/win-proxychains/README.md

 `win-proxychains` may look for the config path set in `WIN_PROXYCHAINS_CONFIG` if no config is supplied as an argument.

 ## Features
 `Win-proxychains` was tested on Windows 11 and Windows 10, against firefox.exe, msedge.exe, chrome.exe, and various test programs.
+Currently `win-proxychains` only supports 64 bit programs.

 | Feature              | Support |
 |----------------------|---------|